Skip to content

 environment:deployment_tier

-Use deployment_tier to define the environment deployment tier.
+Use deployment_tier to define the deployment tier of the environment.

 Keyword type: Job keyword.